Installation for Window users

 This should produce on your Desktop a file of the Mandelbrot pattern.

-Test ffplay by pasting into the Command Prompt the line:
+Test ffplay by pasting into the Terminal or the Command Prompt the line:

 This should play the Mandelbrot file.

-Test ffprobe by pasting into the Command Prompt the line:
+Test ffprobe by pasting into the Terminal or the Command Prompt the line:

 ffprobe -show_format -show_streams -print_format json Desktop\mandelbrot.mkv